Jachlike/Jachlike/README.md

 - 👋 Hi, I’m @ Anselm
-- 👀 Interested in Data Analysis and Cloud Computing.
+- 👀 I'm a SQL Developer.
+I write complex SQL Queries.
+I desgin database schemas this includes tables, relationships and indexes.
+My goal is to ensure data integrity as database developer.
+- - I also handle data related tasks such as Data Wrangling and Data Modelling.
 - 🌱 A tired leo
-- 💞️Currently working on financial and game data.
+- 💞️Currently working on a few projects with specific data tailored to specific business processes like financial and game data likewise real world healthcare operational events particularly the NHS.
+- 🍘 I like flajacks
+- All projects can be found in my repository.
+- My tech stack is Python and Sql
 - 📫 How to reach me JACHIKE.UWAKWE@ICLOUD.COM
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
 - ⚡ Fun fact: everything rhymes with orange

 <!---